 Air conditioners rely on proper airflow to function properly.
 When there isn’t proper airflow, the refrigerant may not be able to absorb enough heat from your home.
 Not only will this significantly reduce the efficiency of the air conditioner, but it can also cause some or all of the evaporator coil to freeze over, simply because there isn’t enough heat in it.
 The solution to this problem is all about finding and fixing the cause of poor airflow, whether it’s a dirty filter or a broken fan.

-If your evaporator coil does not have enough refrigerant in it, it may not absorb enough heat, which can cause the coil to freeze over entirely.
+If your evaporator coil does not have enough refrigerant in it, it may not absorb enough heat, which can cause the coil to freeze over halfway or entirely.
 While some HVAC technicians will simply refill the refrigerant, that’s not enough.
 Refrigerant does not wear out, and if your air conditioner doesn’t have enough of it, it’s because you have a leak.
 In order to really fix the problem, we have to fix and fix the leak, then refill the refrigerant.
 If not, you’ll just end up losing more refrigerant, and your evaporator coil will refreeze again.

 What Will Happen to My Half-Frozen Coil?

 Half-frozen evaporator coils will soon become completely frozen, rendering the air conditioner inoperable.
 Therefore, it’s important that you get a professional to fix your half-frozen coil before it gets worse.
+Our air conditioning repair team can check your coils to eliminate the most common issues in just a few minutes, restoring function and preventing further damage to your AC system.
+Call now to learn more or to get started with your first service.